lpile/calorie-counts/README.md

 ## Calorie Counts

 ### Overview
-Calorie Counts is a paired project for Module 4 at Turing School of Software and Design, made by [Rob Stringer](https://github.com/mycobee) and [Logan Pile](https://github.com/lpile).
+Calorie Counts is a 2 week paired project for Module 4 at Turing School of Software and Design, made by [Rob Stringer](https://github.com/mycobee) and [Logan Pile](https://github.com/lpile).
 The project implements the Express framework with Node.js to build a RESTful API returning meal and food information.
 A Postgres database with many to many schema holds meal and food information to track calorie consumption.
 Also implemented is a single page front end with JQuery and ajax calls to the API.

 **Tech Stack**
 * Node.js